 Increase/decrease functions (like TUNE and FREQUENCY) are adjusted using the trackball.
 OSD is used to indicate the actual setting.

 The MENU key is toggling the menu on and off.
 The menu is also switched off after one minute of no action.
-Most selections are memorized, unless otherwise noted.

 The main menu selections SETUP, PICTURE, SOUND, OPTIONS and HELP are explained in detail below.